 Georgian Military Highway connects Tbilisi and Russia through the spectacular valleys and passes in the Caucasus.
 It was one of the highlights of my visit to Georgia.
-It was such a gorgeous drive that I did it not once, or twice, but 3 times (although admittedly, the weather was so bad on my first visit all I saw was white).
+It was such a gorgeous drive that I did it not once, or twice, but THREE times.

 The highlight of the drive is the Gergeti Trinity Church (or Tsminda Sameba Church) in Kazbegi, not so much for the church itself, but for its spectacular location under the shadows of snow-capped peak of Mount Kazbegi.

 There are 3 main ways you can do the drive up the Georgian Military Highway: take a day trip tour from Tbilisi, take a public marshrutky, or a shared taxi.
 I’ve done all 3 and I thought that this is one of the situations where an organized day tour was worth the extra cost.

 It allows you to make stops along the way and there are a few notable stopping points.

 The first notable stop on the Georgian Military Road is the Ananuri Fortress overlooking the Zhinvali Reservoir.
 If you’ve seen the Lonely Planet guidebook for Georgia, this is the castle that’s on the front page.

 There were a couple of view points we stopped for a quick photo op overlooking the valley from which we came.
 Too bad the weather wasn’t more cooperative.